Why Reggio Emilia?

 Meg was enchanted.
 We listened to the story on our way across town, and when it ended on the way back, she asked to start it over.
 She then had her first experience of something all audio book listeners will recognize: sitting in the car outside our house to hear the story through (once again) to the end.

-I’ll send you now to get your own free download of Rikki Tikki Tavi read by Sumeet Bharati from Audible.com.
-In return, will you tell me your favorite audio books in the comments?
+Go get your free download of Rikki Tikki Tavi read by Sumeet Bharati from Audible.com.
+But before you do, tell me: What are your favorite audio books?

 Related post: